 Those with an alcohol use disorder are also more vulnerable to several other diseases, and some of them are relatively uncommon.
 One of these is tuberculosis, another lung disease.
 Alcohol use may make you more likely to develop urinary tract infections, septicemia, meningitis, lung abscesses, and even diphtheria.

 Continued research has also discovered that alcohol use increases your risk for several different types of cancer.
 In some cases, cancer risk increases even with light to moderate drinking.
 Thus far, scientists have gathered evidence confirming that alcohol use increases your risk for the following cancers:

 - Colorectal cancer

-Researchers don’t know conclusively how alcohol use increases cancer risk, but a likely cause is the body’s inability to break down and to use certain nutrients that decrease cancer risk.
+Researchers don’t know how alcohol use increases cancer risk conclusively, but a likely cause is the body’s inability to break down and use certain nutrients that decrease cancer risk.
 In the case of breast cancer, continued alcohol use increases estrogen levels in the body, and increased estrogen has been linked to breast cancer.
 Additionally, when the body breaks down the ethanol in alcoholic drinks, it is converted to acetaldehyde, a chemical that can damage DNA and proteins.
 Acetaldehyde is also believed to be a carcinogen.